Rekordbox 7 is out! A shameless cash grab

 Yes, the new features are nice.

-Yes, the improved performance for Mac is nice.
+Yes, the improved performance is nice.

 Yes, the improved UI looks nice.